Ethereum 101: The Ultimate Guide to Understanding Ethereum

 Once upon a time, a merry band of fellows got together and decided to change the world.
 This happened not long after Bitcoin came into existence.
 They bounced a bunch of ideas back and forth in a rented house dubbed "the spaceship" in Zug, Switzerland back in 2014, and came up with a different way to use blockchain technology.

 This was how Ethereum was created, as outlined in this white paper.
-The band of merry fellows were Vitalik Buterin and his gang - Gavin Wood, Jeffrey Wilcke, Charles Hoskinson, Mihai Alisie, Anthony Di Iorio, Amir Chetrit, and Joseph Lubin.
+The band of merry fellows was Vitalik Buterin and his gang - Gavin Wood, Jeffrey Wilcke, Charles Hoskinson, Mihai Alisie, Anthony Di Iorio, Amir Chetrit, and Joseph Lubin.

 Amongst those mentioned above, Vitalik is the only person left still steering the Ethereum ship.
-Both Gavin Wood and Charles Hoskinson left to create their own blockchain platforms Polkadot and Cardano, while the rest either left the industry or formed companies to support the Ethereum ecosystem.
+Gavin Wood and Charles Hoskinson left to create their own blockchain platforms Polkadot and Cardano, while the rest either left the industry or formed companies to support the Ethereum ecosystem.

 The DAO and the Hard Fork